 Hosting and Domains

 Bluehost offers various different hosting plans, including optimised WordPress hosting.
-The plans start at just 3.95$/month – including a free domain to get you started with!
+The plans start at just 3.95$/month – including a free domain and an SSL certificate to get you started with.
 What’s great about Bluehost is their 24/7 support to help you get started.
 If you’re planning to launch your own website using WordPress, you’ll love their one-click WordPress installation feature.
-Want to add an extra layer of security?
-Awesome!
-You can purchase an SSL certificate directly in your cPanel and assign it to the domain you wish to use the SSL encryption for.

 Price: from $3.95/month